 C++ Math logb

-The function computes the logarithm of a given number, using FLT_RADX as base for the logarithm.
+The function calculates the logarithm of a specified number, utilizing FLT_RADX as the base for the logarithm.

 Syntax